mbernste/mbernste.github.io/_posts/2020-10-19-shannon_source_coding.md

 Basically, this says that if you give me some set of lengths of code words $$\mathcal{L}$$ that satisfiy a certain inequality, then there exists a uniquely decodable $$C$$ that will map each source symbol $$x \in \mathcal{X}$$ to a code word with length $$\vert C(x) \vert \in \mathcal{L}$$.

-This thoerem will enable us to reformulate the former optimziation problem into a new optimization problem that will be much more straightforward to reason about:
+Now, putting the Kraft-McMillan Theorem aside, naively, we may wish to pursue a proof of Shannon's Coding Theorem by setting up the following  optimization problem in which we seek to minimize the expected coding length over all possible codes:

+$$\text{min}_{C | C : \mathcal{X} \rightarrow \mathcal{A}^*} \vertC(X)\vert P(X = x)$$

+This optimization problem is challenging to solve because it requires reasoning about *all possible* coding functions.
+The Kraft-McMillan Inequality will enable us to reformulate this optimization problem while circumventing a search over all possible code functions.
+Instead, we will solve:

 $$\text{min}_{\ell_1, \ell_2, \dots, \ell_m \in \mathbb{Z}} \sum_{i = 1}^m \ell_i \vert P(X = x_i)$$